16 Best Chick Flicks on Hulu (July 2024)

 Everyone deserves pleasure.
 Period.
 Some aren’t able to figure out how or in what way, but that isn’t the case for retired teacher/widow Nancy Stokes (Emma Thompson).
 She knows what she wants for pleasure, and she has even jotted down the points.
 Enter Leo Grande (Daryl McCormack), a young, handsome sex worker.
 With Leo, Nancy hopes to spend a night of pleasure and desperately yearns for adventure.
 While this does happen, Nancy surprisingly gets a lot more than she asked for, i.e., a connection.
 An exploration of the body becomes an exploration of the consciousness hitherto unexplored in this Sophie Hyde directorial.
 If you want to experience it too, you can watch ‘Good Luck to You, Leo Grande’ right here.

 There are numerous ways to come out of a painful breakup, isn’t it?
-Well, all these are viable only if we accept that the relationship is over.
+All these are viable only if we accept that the relationship is over.
 Dom’s (David Jonsson) girlfriend has broken up with him after a 6-year relationship, and that too for his best friend.
-Yas (Vivian Oparah), too, has been through a breakup recently but seems to be better at handling it.
+Yas (Vivian Oparah) has been through a breakup recently but seems to be better at handling it.
 She bumps into Dom inside a restroom art exhibition where the latter is mourning the death of his relationship.
-What follows is how Yas helps Dom come out of his painful state while strolling through the streets of South London.
+What follows is how Yas helps Dom escape his painful state while strolling through the streets of South London.
 The film showcases the different colors of life itself while juggling the breakup and companionship that results from a meet-cute.
 Directed by Raine Allen Miller, ‘Rye Lane’ offers an authentic chick flick vibe.
 You can stream it here.

 Directed by Gil Junger, this ‘The Taming of the Shrew’-adaptation takes place in a high school setting.
 We have sisters Bianca (Larisa Oleynik), a popular sophomore, and her elder sibling Kat (Julia Stiles), a shrewish senior.
 Since their overprotective father tells Bianca that she can only date a guy if Kat dates one, Bianca decides to reach out to Cameron James (Joseph Gordon-Levitt), a guy who she knows likes her although she likes someone else, and get him to hook Kat up with some guy.
 As fate would have it, this guy turns out to be handsome “bad boy” Patrick Verona (Heath Ledger).
-Will Kat fall for Patrick and result in Bianca’s plan being a success?
+Will Kat fall for Patrick, and will Bianca’s plan be successful?
 A cult classic, ‘10 Things I Hate About You’ is a must-watch chick flick.
 You can stream it here.

 Read More: Best Chick Flicks on Amazon Prime